BoredApps/DIY-GPT-interactive-resume/README.md

 <br>
-⚠️ These directions assume that you already have a GPT Plus account, and are familiar with building a Custom GPT App.<br>
+⚠️ These directions assume that you already have a GPT Plus account, and are familiar with building GPT Apps.<br>
 ⚠️ The docs provided are examples.
-You will need to edit them for your use case, or create your own. <br>
+You will need to edit them, or create your own. <br>
 ⚠️ You're not limited to what I've done here.
 I'm merely showing my work to help kick start some ideas.
 <br>
 <br>